LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 How to Acclimate to the Altitude

-In case you weren’t aware already, the Inca Trail is at high altitude, with parts of the trail reaching as high as 13,807 feet (or 4,227 meters).
-Because of the altitude, there are additional challenges to completing the Inca Trail hike that you would not encounter when hiking on other long trails at lower altitude.
-For an idea of just what type of altitude changes you will encounter, please refer to the Inca Trail elevation diagram I have supplied below.
+In case you weren’t aware already, the Inca Trail is at a high altitude.
+In fact, parts of the trail reach as high as 13,807 feet (or 4,227 meters).
+Because of the altitude, there are additional challenges to completing the Inca Trail hike.
+These are challenges that you won’t encounter on other long trails at lower altitudes.
+For an idea of the altitude changes on the trail, refer to the diagram I supplied below.

 View Larger Trail Elevation Chart